 Here are some examples:

-Motley Fool’s Stock Advisor services provides buy/sell alerts as well as deep research reports on the companies they recommend.
+Motley Fool’s Stock Advisor service provides buy/sell alerts as well as deep research reports on the companies they recommend.
 You can also check out Rule Breakers for more stock picks from the Motley Fool team (although we prefer Stock Advisor).

 IBD’s Leaderboard serves as a hands-off version of MarketSmith, providing subscribers with buy/sell recommendations, annotated charts, and recommended entry/exit prices.